BanForFun/react-select-table/docs/core.md

 ### Reducer

-To create a reducer, use the `createTable` exported by `TableReducer`.
+To create a reducer, use the `createTable` method.

 Parameters: